Deltares-research/SMT/README.md

 - runsim.py        - Main routine
 - tools.py         - Various helper tools
 - interpolation.py - Interpolation tools
+- extra/refplane.py - A special addition to update reference planes.
+This script can be called from your application.

 Other files
 - logging.conf   - Configuration file for logger